 Finally, the characteristics of the legislative context may influence the final uptake of the health technology assessed.
-Health is a universal right that has been mentioned on international agreements which include the Universal Declaration of Human Rights (United Nations, 2021), International Covenant on Economic, Social and Cultural Rights (United Nations, 2021), and the Convention on the Rights of Persons with Disabilities (United Nations, 2021).
-However, the interpretation on what it means and how it can be applied differs.
-In fact, there are considerations such as how health is defined, what minimum entitlements are encompassed, and which institutions are responsible for ensuring the right to health.
-On systems, someone could consider the right to health a societal right, meanwhile there are countries in which the right to health is considered at the individual level.
-In this sense, when budgets are finite and priorities need to be established, the right to health at the individual level collides with the collective right to health.
-In the meantime, the principle of justice and fairness is considered when making decisions on the right to health in some countries, there are others that consider the right to health at the individual level which provokes judicialization processes that instead of reducing the inequities in the access to healthcare, increases the disparities and inequities in that access.
+Health is a universal right that has been mentioned in international agreements which include the Universal Declaration of Human Rights (United Nations, 2021), International Covenant on Economic, Social and Cultural Rights (United Nations, 2021), and the Convention on the Rights of Persons with Disabilities (United Nations, 2021).
+However, the interpretation of what it means and how it can be applied differs.
+In fact, there are considerations such as how health is defined, what minimum entitlements it encompasses, and which institutions are responsible for ensuring the right to health.
+At system level, someone could consider the right to health a societal right, meanwhile there are countries in which the right to health is considered at the individual level.
+In this sense, when budgets are limited and priorities need to be established, the right to health at the individual level collides with the collective right to health.
+This concept is crucial to support the legitimacy of the conclusions of HTA analysis and the final recommendations.
+As said, the principle of justice and fairness is considered when making decisions on the right to health in some countries, on the contrary, there are others that consider the right to health at the individual level which provokes judicialization processes that instead of reducing the inequities in the access to healthcare, increases the disparities and inequities in that access.
 One of the clearest examples is the case of countries in Latin America (Yamin, 2019).
-Easy access to court, combined with individual wills can promote queue jumping and exacerbate inequities in health systems.
-The final court ruling that supports the treatment of a patient when it is not granted by the provider or it is not included in a system or benefit package impacts on the budgets, can create jurisprudence and thus affects a group of patients and can exacerbate the inequities especially to those that could not have access to other treatments due to budget constraints or that have no access to justice.
+Easy access to court, combined with individual wills, can promote queue jumping and exacerbate inequities in health systems.
+The final court ruling that supports the treatment of a patient when it is not granted by the provider or is not included in a system or benefit package impacts on the budget, can create jurisprudence and thus affects a group of patients.
+This can exacerbate the inequities especially to those that could not have access to other treatments due to budget constraints or that have no access to justice, or do not know (education or social gaps) the mechanism by which they could appeal.

 Box 1.
-Context & Macro level: NIPT as an example of context-based coverage decision making
+Context & macro-level decision-making: NIPT as an example of context-based coverage decision-making

-Nowadays, non-invasive prenatal testing (NIPT) is heterogeneously covered through different health care systems (Table 1).
-The approach to assess (analysis of facts) and to appraise (reaching a decision from the facts) this technology has inherently embedded values, and the mentioned heterogeneity is a result of the differences in values that prevail in different health care contexts.
+Nowadays, NIPT is heterogeneously covered across different healthcare systems (Table 1).
+The approach to assess (analysis of facts) and to appraise (reaching a decision from the facts) this technology has inherently embedded values, and the mentioned heterogeneity is a result of the differences in values that prevail in different healthcare contexts.
 In other words, the values considered in both mentioned steps of the HTA process (i.e., assessment and appraisal), will determine the final target population who will have access to the technology as well as who is going to pay for it.
 As shown in Table 1, and with the same available scientific evidence, countries differ in who have access to NIPT.
-But we can think the way round; do the established system, the financing schemes, the providers of services and the access to the technology by patients influence the analysis of the facts?
-And what is more, do the same aspects influence the decision based on the same facts?
-Obviously, yes, in fact, the questions that are asked in different systems although they could seem to be the same, interestingly differ and so the facts that will be considered and how they will be considered.
+We can also think the other way around; do the established system, the financing schemes, the providers of services and access to the technology by patients influence the analysis of the facts?
+Do the same aspects influence the decision based on the same facts?
+Obviously, yes, in fact, the questions that are asked in different systems, although they could seem to be the same, interestingly differ and so the facts that will be considered and how they will be considered.